 The Chinese government has recently imposed water use allotments for golf courses, water use monitoring and other measures that have increased the cost of water.
 These measures have created a greater interest in water management and water use efficiency.
-Hopefully these measures will result in the installation of highly efficient irrigation systems well managed by the superintendents and other golf course operators, ensuring optimum use of one of our most precious resources.
+Hopefully, these measures will result in installing highly efficient irrigation systems well managed by the superintendents and other golf course operators, ensuring optimum use of one of our most precious resources.

 The conference was well attended by golf course operators, superintendents, media, and others interested in professional water use.